 Once you’ve established that your dog’s behavior is, in fact, scent marking, you can consider the following techniques to curb the behavior.

-If you don’t plan to breed your dog, consider spaying or neutering them, as this can help reduce marking behaviors.
+If you don’t plan to breed your dog, consider spaying or neutering them, as this can help reduce marking behaviours.

 Reward your dog for appropriate elimination behaviors outdoors to reinforce good habits.